 The Utö Atmospheric and Marine Research Station of Finnish Meteorological Institute is located on Utö Island (59º 46'50N, 21º 22'23E) at the outer edge of the Archipelago Sea.
-The Finnish Meteorological Institute started meteorological observations on the island in 1881, and atmospheric trace gas and aerosol measurements as member of the EMEP-network in 1980.
-The marine temperature and salinity record at Utö Deep dates back to 1900, being one of the longest in the whole Baltic Sea.
-Utö is also a member of the HELCOM marine monitoring network.
+The Finnish Meteorological Institute started meteorological observations on the island in 1881, marine observations in 1900 and atmospheric trace gas and aerosol measurements in 1980.
+Observations at Utö are supported by VOS Silja Serenade operating between Helsinki, Mariehamn and Stockholm.

 Utö Atmospheric and Marine Research Station is part of the HELCOM marine monitoring network, European Monitoring and Evaluation Programme EMEP, Integrated Carbon Observing System ICOS, The Aerosol, Clouds and Trace Gases Research Infrastructure ACTRIS and Coastal research insfrastructure network Jerico-RI.
 Currently, it is developed to become a national ACTRIS site.